onyx-and-iris/voicemeeter-compact/README.md

     Configure a user config to load on app startup.
 Don't include the .toml extension in the config name.

 -   `theme`
-    By default the app loads up the [Sun Valley light or dark theme][def] by @rdbende.
+    By default the app loads up the [Sun Valley light or dark theme][releases] by @rdbende.
 You have the option to load up the app without any theme loaded.
 Simply set `enabled` to false and `mode` will take no effect.

 -   `extends`
     Extending the app will show both strips and buses.
 In reduced mode only one or the other.
 This app will extend both horizontally and vertically, simply set `extends_horizontal` true or false accordingly.